Pixel-Master/File-Find/README.md

 Q: **Why does File Find sometimes freeze?**

 A: It is possible that for example reloading files or building the UI at the end of a search can cause File Find to freeze.
-Just wait a minute!
+Just wait a few seconds!

 Q: **How do you clean the cache?**